|Office of the Vice-Chancellor

 Other functions of the Unit are as follows:

-Presently, the Records office is involved in the mobilization of students for NYSC by preparing and forwarding to the Dean of Students Affairs the list of eligible candidates (graduating students) for Service.
+The Records office is also involved in the mobilization of students for NYSC by preparing and forwarding to the Dean of Students Affairs the list of eligible candidates (graduating students) for Service each year.

 Senate House Management Committee [ top ]

 The decision to set up this committee was taken in 1984 in recognition of the need to guarantee the security and upkeep of the imposing Senate House Complex.
-The Unit consists of specially trained personnel whose major tasks include cleaning of the building, maintenance of its electrical installations, fire fighting, the two elevators, and the central and unit air-conditioning systems.
+The Unit consists of specially trained personnel whose major tasks include cleaning of the building, maintenance of its electrical installations, fire fighting, ensuring functional efficiency of the elevators as well as the central and unit air-conditioning systems.

 The central pool from which requisitions are made for both cleaning materials and equipment is headed by a Chief Technical Officer.